-China's activities in the Arctic have grown steadily in recent years, and have emerged as a major topic of focus for the Arctic in a context of renewed great power competition.
-As noted earlier in this report, China was one of six non-Arctic states that were approved for observer status by the Arctic Council in 2013.
-115 China in recent years has engaged in growing diplomatic activities with the Nordic countries, and has increased the size of its diplomatic presences in some of them.
+Arctic Council in 2013.
+China in recent years has engaged in growing diplomatic activities with the Nordic countries, and has increased the size of its diplomatic presences in some of them.
 China has also engaged in growing economic discussions with Iceland and with Greenland, a territory of Denmark that might be moving toward eventual independence.
-116

-China has an Arctic-capable icebreaker, Xue Long (Snow Dragon), that in recent years has made several transits of Arctic waters-operations that China describes as research expeditions117-and has completed construction of a second Arctic-capable icebreaker (the first that China has built domestically), named Xue Long 2.
-118 China has also announced an intention to eventually build a 30,000-ton (or possibly 40,000-ton) nuclear-powered icebreaker, 119 which would make China
+China has a polar-capable icebreaker, Xue Long (Snow Dragon), that in recent years has made several transits of Arctic waters-operations that China describes as research expeditions.
+A second polar-capable icebreaker (the first that China has built domestically), named Xue Long 2, entered service in 2019.
+China in 2018 announced an intention to build a 30,000-ton (or possibly 40,000-ton) nuclear-powered icebreaker, which would make China only the second country (following Russia) to operate a nuclear-powered icebreaker.
+In December 2019, however, it was reported that China's third polar-capable icebreaker might instead be built as a 26,000-ton, conventionally powered ship.
+(By way of comparison, the new polar icebreakers being built for the U.S. Coast Guard are to displace 22,900 tons each.)
+Like several other nations, China has established a research station in the Svalbard archipelago.